sandrinecao/Dating-App-Matcha/README.md

 # Matcha
 Tinder-like web application using Node.js, Express, MySQL and Handlebars as part of 42's web branch project.
-Users can interact with each other.
 As per 42's rules, no ORM, external validators or User Accounts Manager were allowed.

+Users can interact with each other and find their ultimate match depending on their distance and common interests.

 This app has been deployed on Heroku only for testing purposes - you probably won't find any real human ;)